wp-plugins/subdomains/readme.txt

 	Click to install.

-	Once installed, activate and it is functional.
+	Once installed, activate, setup wildcard subdomain and it is functional.

+        Finally to choose which categories should be a subdomains goto Settings > Subdomain Settings

 Manual Installation Subdomains plugin: